FocalChord/NameSayer/README.md

 2. Open up terminal and change your directory to the same place where the jar file,database folder and ManualHTML folder is
 3. Run the application using the command "java -jar 206-Project.jar" (Excluding quotation marks)

-Contributors:
-Nisarag Bhatt

-Richard Ng
+Contributors: Nisarag Bhatt, Richard Ng

 Note: